Disappearance of Dorothy Arnold: Edward Glennoris

-Over five years after Arnold's disappearance, in April 1916, a convicted felon named Edward Glennoris (spelled Glenoris in some reports), who was then imprisoned in Rhode Island for attempted extortion, claimed that he was paid $250 to bury the body of a young woman in December 1910.
-Glennoris claimed that an acquaintance known only as "Little Louie" hired him to drive a woman from a home in New Rochelle to West Point, New York.
-At the home in New Rochelle, Glennoris said that he and Little Louie were met by two men: one of whom was named "Doc" and another whom Glennoris described "wealthy and well dressed..." which matched Griscom's physical description.
+Over five years after Arnold's disappearance, in April 1916, a convicted felon in Rhode Island named Edward Glennoris (spelled Glenoris in some reports), who was then imprisoned for attempted extortion, claimed that he was paid $250 to bury the body of a young woman in December 1910.
+Glennoris claimed that an acquaintance known only as "Little Louie" hired him to drive the woman from a home in New Rochelle to West Point, New York.
+In New Rochelle, Glennoris said that he and Little Louie were met by two men: one of whom was named "Doc" and another whom Glennoris described "wealthy and well dressed," which matched Griscom's physical description.
 Glennoris and Little Louie then loaded the unconscious woman in the car and drove her to a house in Weehawken, New Jersey.

 During the drive, Glennoris said that Little Louie told him that the woman was Dorothy Arnold.
 Glennoris also said that he recognized Arnold and was able to identify a signet ring on the index finger of her left hand that matched a ring she owned.
 The next day, Little Louie contacted Glennoris to "finish the job."
 Upon returning to Weehawken, "Doc" informed the men that the woman had died at the home during an operation.
-Glennoris said that he and Little Louie then drove the woman's body back to the home in New Rochelle, wrapped the body in a sheet, and buried it in the cellar.
+Glennoris said that he and Little Louie then drove the woman's body back to the home in New Rochelle, wrapped the body in a sheet and buried it in the cellar.